On This Page

 Sneaking alcohol on a cruise has always been a popular pastime for those who are willing to break the rules to avoid paying for drinks onboard.
-Mainstream cruise lines prohibit passengers from bringing their own liquor, beer and other alcohol (with the exception of wine or Champagne) on ships.
-Why spend more money than you have to, when you can try to pull a fast one on security staff?
+Mainstream cruise lines prohibit passengers from bringing their own liquor, beer and other alcohol; however some ships allow 1-2 bottles of wine or Champagne (ask your cruise line or travel agent for the current policy).

 Many "rum runner" passengers have sneaking alcohol on a cruise down to a science, stuffing refilled mouthwash bottles and purpose-made plastic bags in their checked luggage.
 Some even go as far as appointing the least guilty-looking family member to do the dirty work.
 Grandma doesn't deserve this.